melanierichards/highlights/README.md

 ### Migration from Jekyll to Eleventy

 The primary purpose of this repo is to deploy [highlights.melanie-richards.com](http://highlights.melanie-richards.com), though others may feel free to remix the code for their own highlights sites.
 As of late 2020, according to my current development practices, this site has been converted from Jekyll to Eleventy.
-If you'd still prefer to use Jekyll instead, you may access [prior releases](https://github.com/melanierichards/highlights/releases).
+If you'd still prefer to use Jekyll instead, you may access [prior releases](https://github.com/melanierichards/highlights/releases) or branch off of [`jekyll`](https://github.com/melanierichards/highlights/tree/jekyll).

 ## To build